mrKazzila/investbot/readme/eng/README.md

 <ul>
     <li>
-    Share price chart for the last 3 years (available from version 2)
+    Getting share price chart for the last 3 years (available from version 2)
     </li>
     <li>
     Getting information about net income for the quarter (available from version 2)